Brondchux/fotos/README.md

 [Pexels API](https://www.pexels.com/api/documentation/) for making this api available with good documentation.

-Special thanks to [Google](https://www.google.com/) for helping us find the accurate answers to our questions in a very timely manner.
+Special thanks to [Google](https://www.google.com/) for helping find accurate answers to my million questions in a very timely manner.

 ---